Saghen/lese/README.md

 Easy to use and lightweight layout framework for @emotion/styled.

 Lese was inspired after using Laco, an extremely lightweight package for state management, with React.
 Lese's goal is to provide a powerful set of tools to quickly build layouts in emotion's styled components while being just under 2KBs in size when gzipped.
+The modern flex and grid specifications are excellent.
+Thus the framework provides very little abstraction on top of these specs and instead provides convenient shorthand properties to make responsive layouts a breeze.
 The project is in early alpha so bugs and breaking API changes are to be expected between minor releases.

 ## To-Do